 Many designers complain about a large number of tasks they have every day comparing with the time required to achieve it.
 If you are a freelance designer, the problem becomes, even more, worse as there is always a time with a heavy load of work, while there are other times with merely one project in hand.
-Obviously, we can not make our days longer to do more tasks.
+Obviously, we can’t make our days longer to do more tasks.
 However, we can manage our time efficiently in order to increase our working productivity.
 This can help us to do more tasks in less time.

 Achieving productivity does not only reflect time benefits but also has a positive impact on profitability.
 Increasing the work done in the same time can help you to do more task for different clients and subsequently achieve more profits.
 If there are no clients in hand, the saved time can be used to improve your skills or spend more time with the family and friends.
 Increasing your productivity doesn’t mean you need to work faster or even harder, but it aims to increase the efficiency of your time so you can work smarter.